 The JZ jazz festival is not one of those beer fueled events, expect a relaxed, family friendly atmosphere, more Cava than Carlsberg.
 Ticket can be bought at the gate for 220 RMB.

 Like Shanghai as a whole, jazz here has emerged from the wilderness more vivacious, progressive, and modern than perhaps anywhere in the world; in Shanghai jazz is moving into a second golden era.
 No longer the Paris of the Orient, Shanghai has become something else entirely.
 And it is something you really have to see, or hear, for yourself.

-Best-selling Shanghai tour: Three-Day Essence of Shanghai Tour
+Best-selling Shanghai tour: 2-Day Charming Shanghai and Watertown Tour

 Let us help you plan a personalized Shanghai tour for you or tailor make the travel arrangements for you.